 Gang affiliates fit squarely into the logic underlying the use of restrictive housing.
 Gang affiliates commit both violent and nonviolent misconduct at higher rates of those not affiliated with gangs.
 Removing them from the general population is expected to deter both misbehaving individuals and the prison population at large from disruptive behavior, incapacitate highly-disruptive persons, normalize prisons and soothe tensions.

 Corrections officials have, overwhelmingly, endorsed the use of restrictive housing for gang affiliates.
 Between 55 and 67 percent of jails, prisons or prison systems use restrictive housing as a response to gangs.
 Nearly half of the 600 prison wardens surveyed by Dan Mears and his colleagues at the Urban Institute agreed that gang affiliates should be placed in restrictive housing; 83 percent endorsed its use for gang leaders.
 Of the 37 gang-knowledgeable personnel in respective prison systems surveyed by John Winterdyk and Rick Ruddell, nearly all (94 percent) reported that restrictive housing was a “very effective” (75 percent) or “somewhat effective” (19 percent) method to combat gangs.

 Does the widespread use of restrictive housing result in an overrepresentation of gang affiliates in prisons?
 Thus far, the best evidence indicates this may be true.
 However, our understanding of this relationship is limited to only a few states.
 Administrative data from prison systems in California, Colorado and Texas show that gang affiliates were overrepresented in restrictive housing.
 Despite constituting a minority of the custodial population in these states, the majority of those in restrictive housing were gang affiliates, who were between 6 and 71 times more likely to be placed in restrictive housing than individuals who were not.

-Using data from the National Inmate Survey, a 2011-12 report from the Bureau of Justice Statistics revealed that facilities with more gang activity had a higher concentration of inmates who reported recently being placed in restrictive housing.
+Using data from the National Inmate Survey, a 2011-12 report from the Bureau of Justice Statistics revealed that facilities with more gang activity had a higher concentration of incarcerated persons who reported recently being placed in restrictive housing.
 Criminologist Ryan Labrecque, using administrative data from Ohio, found that gang affiliates are not only more likely to be placed in restrictive housing than those who are not classified as gang affiliates, but they also spend longer periods in restrictive housing.